jstz-dev/jstz/docs/quick_start.md

 ## What is Jstz?

-Jstz is a specialized JavaScript runtime for [Tezos Smart Rollups](https://docs.tezos.com/architecture/smart-rollups) that aims to be compatible with web conventions.
-It bridges the gap between JavaScript/TypeScript applications and the Tezos blockchain by allowing you to deploy _smart functions_.
+Jstz allows you to deploy _smart functions_, which are JavaScript applications that behave like [serverless applications](https://en.wikipedia.org/wiki/Serverless_computing), small applications that run only when called and do not have a persistent presence in memory on any specific server.
+Jstz smart functions run on the Tezos blockchain via [Smart Rollup](https://docs.tezos.com/architecture/smart-rollups) technology.
+Running on Tezos provides smart functions with many of the same advantages as [smart contracts on Tezos](https://docs.tezos.com/smart-contracts):

+- Smart functions are persistent, transparent, and immutable, which allows users to trust that they will stay available and will not change how they behave or be shut down
+- Smart functions are censorship-resistant, because they are deployed on distributed Jstz Smart Rollup nodes and therefore no one can block calls to them
+- Smart functions have no long-term hosting cost; they incur a cost only when called

-Smart functions have the same security advantages as Tezos [smart contracts](https://docs.tezos.com/smart-contracts) with the additional benefits of low gas cost and reduced latency of running on Tezos layer 2, and integration with the JavaScript ecosystem.
+Also, because smart functions run on a Tezos Smart Rollup instead of directly on Tezos, they have the additional benefits of low gas cost and reduced latency that Tezos layer 2 provides.

 ## 1. A sample smart function

 Like smart contracts, you compile and deploy smart functions and then they cannot be changed.
-However, smart functions behave more like web applications because they accept requests and return responses through HTTP.
+However, smart functions behave more like web applications because they accept requests and return responses in a way similar to ordinary web-based HTTP requests.

-The sample smart function in the `get-tez` folder of the Jstz repository stores tez and sends 1 tez to requesters who ask politely.
+The sample smart function in the `get-tez` folder of the Jstz repository stores tez and sends 1 tez (the primary cryptocurrency token of the Tezos chain and therefore the primary token of Jstz) to requesters who ask politely.
-Its code is written in TypeScript:
+Its code is written in ordinary TypeScript:

 ```typescript
 // <src="examples/get-tez/index.ts">